-The respective heads of the agencies shall be responsible for ensuring compliance with this section.
+The head of the agencies and their web administrators or their equivalent shall be responsible for ensuring compliance with the Transparency Seal requirements.

-A. Statement of Appropriations, Allotments, Obligations, Disbursements, and Balances (FAR No 1)
+A. Statement of Appropriations, Allotments, Obligations, Disbursements, and Balances (FAR No. 1: SAAODB)

-C. Quarterly Physical Report of Operation (BAR No 1)
+C. Quarterly Physical Reports of Operations (BAR No. 1)

-E. Quarterly Report of Revenue and Other Receipts (FAR No 5)
+F. Quarterly Report on Revenue and Other Receipts (FAR No. 5)

 G. Annex B: Detailed Statement of Current Year’s Obligations, Disbursements and Unpaid Obligations